Peterprombutr/WeatherApp/README.md

 # WeatherApp

-Just a easy weather app
+Just an easy weather app
 May the Calamity be with you